boboyevum/gitlet/README.md

 Gitlet is a simplified version-control system inspired by Git.
 It's designed to manage and track changes in your codebase.
 While smaller and simpler than Git, Gitlet provides essential version-control features, making it a useful tool for understanding fundamental version-control concepts.

+Completed as part of the CS 61B course at UC Berkeley.

 ## Project Description

 Gitlet allows you to: